 Dishwashers also have a drying cycle that is designed to remove moisture, so your cutting boards will come out clean and ready to store.
 When completely dry cutting boards will not tend to grow bacteria and germs.
-To maximize drying process, make sure that your dishwasher is not overloaded and that your cutting boards don’t touch each other or other items.
+To maximize the drying process, make sure that your dishwasher is not overloaded and that your cutting boards don’t touch each other or other items.

 Dishwasher Safe Cutting Boards